CollinsTatang/CollinsTatang/README.md

   code: [ HTML/CSS, Javascript, React&Redux, NodeJS, Ruby on Rails, PHP, Laravel],
   challenge: "I am a fast learner Developer",
-  funFacts: ['I work remotely with devs from all over the world and I love it :)',
+  funFacts: ['I work remotely with devs from all over the world and I love it.']
-]
 }